Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/filters/index.md

 ### Collection

-A group of related objects such as a corpus, a sub-corpus or items collected in a single {{< glossary_link display="data collection" id="data-collection" >}} session.
+A group of related objects such as a corpus, a sub-corpus or items collected in a single <GlossaryLink display="data collection" id="data-collection" /> session.

 __Examples:__
 - A COrpus of Oz Early English (COOEE)